-The constitution and law prohibit discrimination against persons with disabilities in all fields and the provision of other state services.
+The constitution and law prohibit discrimination against persons with disabilities in all fields, including the provision of state services.
 The government effectively enforced these provisions.

 Authorities generally enforced laws mandating access to buildings for persons with disabilities, although many older buildings remained inaccessible.
+Despite public notifications from the Ministry of Justice regarding a need for accessible polling facilities, disabled voters continued to encounter inaccessible polling stations or stations where they had to compromise the secrecy of their ballot in order to vote.

 Most forms of public transportation were accessible, but problems continued in some geographically isolated areas.